PROJECT: Assessment of the effectiveness of micro disaster insurance in India

 The Risk Transfer Initiative was tailored to regional realities and was replicated to disaster affected areas in India.
 The efforts were owned by local institutions in partnership with insurance companies and with technical support by AIDMI.
 Afat Vimo (Disaster Insurance) was replicated in Odisha and several insurance holders (165 as at 03.12.2013) were able to make claims post cyclone in Puri, Odisha as they had covered themselves under the policy to protect against loss and damage to their shelter, livelihood and household items.

-The All India Disaster Mitigation Institute (AIDMI) with CDKN support carried out in 2014 a rapid assessment aimed at highlighting the importance of building up the financial resilience of vulnerable people through disaster microinsurance in Odisha.
+The All India Disaster Mitigation Institute (AIDMI) with CDKN support carried out a rapid assessment in 2014 aimed at highlighting the importance of building up the financial resilience of vulnerable people through disaster microinsurance in Odisha.
 The findings of this rapid assessment validate the need to scale up and institutionalize disaster microinsurance into disaster risk planning and management.
 This new evidence helped to increase the understanding of targeted policy-makers and stakeholders on the opportunities and limitations of disaster insurance as a part of an integrated DRM strategy.
 Through the project many new stakeholders became aware of the potential of risk insurance, and a discussion has begun on the value of scaling up of disaster insurance.

 A photo essay of the project and its findings provides a visual documentation of the work